-Carbon Gold’s flagship biochar product is Soil Improver, and it’s called that for a reason.
+Carbon Gold’s flagship biochar product is Biochar Soil Improver, and it’s called that for a reason.
 Not only does biochar improve the structure of the soil, but it also improves its water-holding capacity and aeration too.
 It also provides the perfect soil conditions and refugia for beneficial microbiology like mycorrhizae and Trichoderma.

 But don’t just take our word for it.
 There are a number of studies into biochar’s effect on soil that is completely independent of Carbon Gold.
 Below is a summary of five such studies, their methodologies and findings.
 We’ve also included some highlights if you want a quick summary to read.

 - Biochar will increase water-holding capacity and cation exchange capacity of sandy soils; clay and silt soils with added biochar can favour soil aeration.
 Water-holding capacity in sandy soils can be increased by up to 22% and soil compaction ameliorated by 15%.